 The EncrypGen Gene-Chain is a blockchain-backed platform that facilitates searching, sharing, storing, buying, and selling genetic information.
 The company protects its users’ privacy by allowing only other members to purchase genetic information using safe, traceable DNA tokens.
 Member companies can use genetic information to build upon their genetic knowledge and advance the industry.
 The company’s blockchain platform makes searching for, sharing, storing, and buying genetic information easier.

-2. How does blockchain enhance data security in healthcare?
+3. How does blockchain improve data security in the healthcare sector?